Josh Dorfman, Founder & Chief Curator

-Josh currently leads Venture Asheville, a public-private initiative to build Asheville’s entrepreneurial ecosystem and transform one of the most beautiful locales in the world into one of its most vibrant startup cities.
-He is co-founder and Director of Asheville Angels, an angel investor group with investments in renewable energy, EV transportation, commercial-scale composting, AgTech, EdTech, and biotech.
-Josh also serves on the Board of Directors of The Collider, a non-profit organization that catalyzes data-driven, market-based solutions to climate change.
+Prior to this role, Josh led Venture Asheville, a public-private initiative to build Asheville’s entrepreneurial ecosystem and transform one of the most beautiful locales in the world into one of its most vibrant startup cities.
+He co-founded and was Managing Director of Asheville Angels, an angel investor group with investments in renewable energy, EV transportation, commercial-scale composting, AgTech, EdTech, and biotech.

 In 2010, Josh was honored with a Lifetime Achievement Award and inducted into the first class of the International Green Industry Hall of Fame.
 Josh holds an MBA from Thunderbird, The School of Global Management, and a BA from the University of Pennsylvania.